Criteria and Guidelines for Accreditation as a Psychoanalytic Psychotherapist with IPSS

 - Applicants for accreditation in individual work may already be fully registered with UKCP under another College, or be a student member of UKCP.
 They may also be a member of BACP, or hold an ECP (European Certificate of Psychotherapy).

 - Applicants will be seeking accreditation through a combination of relevant previous training and clinical experience

-- For applicants without a completed or a full formal training in psychoanalytic psychotherapy, professional equivalence may be achieved based on the guidelines on training standards established by CPJA (available at CPJA -Training Standards – 24-April-2013.pdf)
+- For applicants without a completed or a full formal training in psychoanalytic psychotherapy, professional equivalence may be achieved based on the guidelines on training standards established by CPJA (available at CPJA – Standards of Education and Training 2018.pdf)

 - Applicants who have a qualification in psychodynamic counselling for example, may be accredited if they can demonstrate sufficient additional relevant CPD study and appropriate psychoanalytic supervision.

 - Whilst IPSS no longer offers formal training, applicants with sufficient theoretical study behind them may be accredited on condition they have achieved the following minimum clinical criteria (though also see below):